 If you’re a parent seeking easy camping meals, you’re likely reading this with equal parts suspicion and hope because, as we all know, kids are weird animals.
 There are few, if any universal paths to feeding kids reliably on the road, in the backcountry or even at home.

-With all of that in mind, here are a few meal ideas that my family has enjoyed, along with a couple from other parents for some valuable perspective.
-These all get high marks with the kids and with most of the other criteria above.
+With all of that in mind, here are a few meal ideas that my family has actually enjoyed, along with a couple from other parents for some valuable perspective.
+These all get high marks with the kids and hit most of the other criteria above.
 I’ve listed them from easiest and most backpack-friendly to camp meals suited to full-on road trip decadence.

 The “Ramen Bomb”